Bail set at $5M for Nebraska quadruple killing suspect

-A judge set bail at $5 million on Monday for a man suspected of killing four people and trying to burn down their homes in the small northeast Nebraska town of Laurel last week.
+A judge has set bail at $5 million for a man suspected of killing four people and trying to burn down their homes in the small northeast Nebraska town of Laurel last week.

 Court records show Cedar County Judge Douglas Luebe set bond at 10% of $5 million for 42-year-old Jason Jones, meaning he would have to put up $500,000 to be released from jail while he awaits trial.